-- D.7 The Supervisory Board shall also meet on a regular basis without the Management Board. - D.8 It shall be noted in the report of the Supervisory Board how many meetings of the Supervisory Board, and of the committees, the individual members attended in each case.
-Participation by telephone or video conference also counts as attendance, but this should not be the rule.
+D.6 The Supervisory Board shall also meet on a regular basis without the Management Board.

+D.7 It shall be noted in the report of the Supervisory Board how many meetings of the Supervisory Board, and of the committees were held in person or as video or telephone conferences and how many meetings of the Supervisory Board and the committees the individual members attended in each case.